alephium/www/src/content/news/hashrate-series-1-nicehash-ee0936adf899/index.md

 #### Can you tell us a bit about Nicehash?
 When was it founded?
 By whom?
 Where?
 And why?
 Can you tell us a bit about its history?

-<a href="https://www.nicehash.com/" >NiceHash</a> was founded in 2014 by two university students in Slovenia, and we are the world’s leading hashrate marketplace, with an open platform for buying and selling computing power for mining cryptocurrency.
+[NiceHash](https://www.nicehash.com/) was founded in 2014 by two university students in Slovenia, and we are the world’s leading hashrate marketplace, with an open platform for buying and selling computing power for mining cryptocurrency.
 We were founded in response to many of the cloud mining scams in the early days of mining, as an open, transparent alternative to those sites.

 We are actually celebrating 10 years of our company this year!
 As a Bitcoin-focused platform, we provide a complete ecosystem of mining, software, hashrate and payment solutions, with the goal of accelerating cryptocurrency adoption worldwide.